Working or Not Working, That is the Question.

-CARE.com – students can sign up and post availability to babysit, dog sit, tutor, etc. The average pay is about $12 an hour.
+CARE.com – Students can sign up and post availability to babysit, dog sit, tutor, etc. The average pay is about $12 an hour.

 Tutoring – If there is a subject that you have already mastered, share that knowledge for $20-25 an hour with a student that needs some guidance on that subject.

 Internships – This is a great way to get real-world experience.
-You may start a broader search through the Career Connections Center on the internship web page… For a narrower search, we recommend looking at your individual college or looking up specific companies that you may be interested in working for.
-Chegg has an internship site or check out some of the job sites including Indeed.com.
-Don’t rule out Linked In as a resource either.
-And, if you have contacts with friends, families, acquaintances, ask if they know of any internships.
+You may start a broader search through the Career Connections Center on the internship web page.
+For a narrower search, we recommend looking at your individual college or researching specific companies that you may be interested in working for.
+Chegg has an internship site or you can check out some of the job sites like Indeed.com.
+Don’t rule out LinkedIn as a resource either.
+And if you have contacts with friends, families, acquaintances, ask if they know of any internships.
 Even HaveUHeard has a paid internship program.